Stephen Darby: Personal life

+In 2023, Darby along with former Bristol Rovers and Huddersfield Town player Marcus Stewart, another former footballer diagnosed with motor neurone disease, completed a 178 mile charity march from Anfield to Valley Parade in support of people suffering with motor neurone disease with £130,000 being raised from the march.
+The march was attended by Jamie Redknapp, Paul Scholes and Chloe Kelly, among other attendees.

 International career

 Darby was part of England's squad for UEFA European U19 Championship qualifications in May 2007 and made two appearances alongside Liverpool teammates Jack Hobbs, Craig Lindfield and Adam Hammill.